RajaPradhan/user-service/README.md

 - **Design pattern** : The code is organised as context providers, reducers and hooks to facilitate reusability and functional programming approach.
 The `shared` directory contains all the reusable artifacts.
 The `pages` directory contain the navigable pages in the UI.
 - **State management** : The application state is managed using context providers and useReducer()
 - **Testing** : All the usecases are covered with integration testing using React testing library.
 The atomic components have unit tests using Jest.
+API mocking is done using [mswjs](https://mswjs.io/)
 - **Component library** : Components and Grid system of material-ui is used
 - **Component styling** : CSS-in-JS solution of material-ui is used
 - **Linting & Formatting** : Uses the default ESLint config of CRA.
 Prettier for code formatting. husky and lint-staged are used as auxiliary library